Spring is round the corner and if you are intending to visit Japan during spring, here are 5 activities you have to do!!

 The most favourable weather of the year calls for some outdoor camping!
 Camping has always been popular among the younger ones and those young at heart.
 To date, there has been more than 3000 camping sites all around Japan.
 You may want to try camping around Mount Fuji and experience the wonder of ‘Diamond Fuji’ when the sun rises on top of a mountain.
 Head over to the resort nearby for a soak in their onsen or walk along the lakes and waterfalls there.
 There are many other campsites but be sure to check if there are any rules and regulations to follow!

-Have a happy Spring this year!!!
-Have fun and be safe!
+Have fun in Japan during spring and be safe!